 Small and large companies are increasingly adjusting to the new situation, growing and working more and more efficiently.
 But the new methods of work and production are also making them more vulnerable.

-Data security measures: are you familiar with these five levels?
+Data security measures: are you familiar with these five measures?

 This includes security measures such as a firewall, for example.
 Firewalls are security systems that protect individual computers or computer networks against undesired network access.
 This level also includes encryption technology.